MS in Environmental Sciences and Policy

 The program offers a flexible curriculum that allows students to customize their academic experience to suit their personal needs and interests.
 Courses are focused on wide-ranging issues such as imperiled global ecosystems, natural resources economics, and multinational environmental trusts and laws.
 The program is open to students with limited scientific background as well as those who already have a background in the environmental sciences.
 Core course work includes geology, hydrology, oceanography, meteorology, ecology, geographic information systems, and policymaking.
 Electives range across a spectrum, from courses strongly oriented toward policy to ones focused more heavily on science.
 Electives are selected by students under the guidance of advisers.

 The program was originally designed by members of the Department of Earth and Planetary Sciences at Johns Hopkins, in conjunction with experts in applied science at regional and federal institutes and agencies.
-Students and faculty continue to collaborate in our accelerated BS/MS degree.
+Students and faculty continue to collaborate in the department's accelerated BS/MS degree.
 Courses are taught by distinguished instructors with invaluable experience in the academic, public, and corporate sectors.
 Many of the program’s alumni are highly successful professionals.
-Taking a holistic approach, the Environmental Sciences and Policy program curriculum position students to join and contribute to the global science community.
+Taking a holistic approach, the Environmental Sciences and Policy program curriculum positions students to join and contribute to the global science community.

 Admissions Criteria for All Advanced Academic Programs